Creative Students Get Their Hack on at PennApps

 Ramabhadran, a senior in the Jerome Fisher Program in Management and Technology, a dual degree program with the Engineering and Wharton schools, is carrying the torch for PennApps, an organization founded in 2009.
 The student group has hosted 11 such competitions in the past.

 The hackathon has evolved significantly since it launched with just 17 teams, which were all from Penn.
-This year’s program, PennApps XII, featured hundreds of groups, hailing from the around the United States, India, Denmark, Singapore, Australia, and more.
-Previous iterations were held in the halls of the Engineering school.
-Its growing size necessitated the change in venue, secured through a partnership with Comcast.
+This year’s program, PennApps XII, featured hundreds of groups, hailing from around the nation, India, Denmark, Singapore, Australia, and more.

-Also new this year was the inclusion of routes, or thematic categories contestants could enter their projects into.
+New this year was the inclusion of routes, or thematic categories contestants could enter their projects into.
 The top “Health” hack was a program that could help detect skin cancer by taking a picture of a mole, while the top “Civic” hack provided an easier way of filling out various government forms.
+Runners-up for the best overall hack included a tool for measuring a person’s gait and a search engine designed for codebases.

 It was this combination of ingenuity and problem solving that impressed the panel of judges—made up of representatives from local tech and venture capital firms—and is sending the team on to an invite-only hackathon at Facebook headquarters.